 |– Obsolete design|

 – Crazily expensive

 Should You Buy The Mac Pro?

 This machine is truly only for professionals.
 It even has a slot for an afterburner card which speeds up rendering RAW images and footage.
-That said, you should only go for the Mac Pro if you’re going to need that kind of outrageous computing power.
-For most of us, this is an overkill.
+That said, you should only go for the Mac Pro if you need that kind of outrageous computing power.
+For most of us, this is overkill.